ALSTDI/pipeline_bulk_RNAseq_preprocessing_v2024_09/README.md

 # CHANGELOG:
 #### February 2025:
 Add publishDir for STAR aligned bam outputs
+Add queueSize to in `nextflow.config` to control for oversubmitting

 # TODO:
 Hard-coded variables that may need to be dynamic in the future: <br>